-XanJo Media, LLC is the umbrella company under which many of my special projects fall.
+XanJo Media, LLC is the umbrella company under which most of my consulting falls.

-I am excited to partner with the founder of HBCU Digest to convene this year's HBCU Executive Media Training Institute, formerly HBCU Week.
-I'm a past speaker and this year wanted to be more heavily involved.
+I recently partnered HBCU Digest to convene the 2016 HBCU Executive Media Training Institute, formerly HBCU Week.
 The event annually draws over 300 executives, faculty members, students and alumni from historically Black colleges and universities around the country and features a signature media training seminar and annual awards ceremony.
-(Click image to jump to event page.)

 I recently convened a town hall conversation in Philadelphia that brought leaders and policy makers together to discuss the vitality of the nation's historically Black colleges and universities.
 (Click image to watch recorded session.)